wtjerry/haskell_firstSteps/README.md

 where D might be a List, a Maybe or any other monadic Datatype.
 These cannot be composed so easily.
 The Monad Design Pattern is there to solve this problem.
 Each Datatype that has an instance of Monad defines in that instance how those arrows can be composed.
-The following series of posts has used railway switches as a metaphor, which in my helps the understanding for Monads like Maybe and Either but not so much for Monds like List or State: https://fsharpforfunandprofit.com/posts/elevated-world-3/
+The following series of posts has used railway switches as a metaphor, which in my helps the understanding for Monads like Maybe and Either but not so much for Monads like List or State: https://fsharpforfunandprofit.com/posts/elevated-world-3/

 The definition for Maybe looks like the following:
 ``` haskell